dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 Screen "Light source" (repeat as required):

-* If light source is visible (at night) or discernible (at day), take a picture of light source or general direction of source
+* If light source is visible (at night) or discernible (at day), take a picture of light source or general direction of source.
-* Measure bearing to light source or provide best estimate
+* Measure bearing to light source or provide best estimate.
-* Type of light source
+* Type of light source.
 * Description:

 Thevenard observers can use codes for the four major known artificial light sources: